chimpwizards-wand/spell-model/README.md

 ## About

-WAND is an extendable cli which is compose for a set of out-of-the-box plugins (aka: spells)  to speed-up the developers working with multi components/microservices applications.

-WAND is concentrated to facilitate the developers burden while working with multiples repositories for an application
+WAND is an extendable cli which is compose for a set of out-of-the-box plugins (aka: spells)  to reduce the burden developers have while working with multiples repositories for an application

 >We discourage the use of monorepos and prefer independent repositories per component.